saifalikhangithub/Social-Media-Website/README.md

 ## 👨‍💻 Author

-Created by [Your Name] — feel free to reach out or fork the project!
+Created by [SaifAliKhanGithub] — feel free to reach out or fork the project!